Donate Your Time: Resources for Volunteers

 - For Women: Serve women and girls in need by volunteering for the international organization Soroptimist.
 The program is a volunteer organization of business and professional working to improve the lives of women and girls.

-In addition to volunteering, another way to support a cause is to donate no longer needed cars, boats, RVs, trucks, motorcycles, and heavy equipment.
+In addition to volunteering, another way to support a cause is to donate no longer needed cars, boats, Yachts and RVs.
 These items can be sold by the charity or their facilitator and the proceeds can then be used by the charity or non-profit.
 Such deductions to a legitimate non-profit can result in a legal tax deduction for the donor.